 It is recommended that you request a tracking number for your submission package with your shipping company of choice.

 A major concern in using cheek swabs is the possibility of microbial growth on the swab after the sample has been collected.
 This is particularly a problem during hot and humid times of the year.
 To reduce the chance for contamination, do not store the swabs (used or unused) in sealed plastic bags.
 Do not freeze them or store them in the refrigerator where condensation can more easily occur.
 Ice packs should NOT be used for shipping cheek swab samples.
 Be prepared to ship the cheek swab sample as soon as possible after it is collected.

 By following the instructions you will have placed the air-dried swabs in a labeled, clean paper envelope.
 Do NOT put the submission form in the envelope with the swabs.
-Place this labeled envelope and the submission form (and payment by check or money order if applicable) into a sturdy mailing envelope.
+Place this labeled envelope and the submission form and payment receipt into a sturdy mailing envelope.
 Write “Do Not Bend” on the outside.

 Send this package to:

 University of Minnesota

 If you are shipping samples from outside the United States, please review these USDA Guidelines for Importation.

 Cheek Swab testing protocol adapted from OptiGen, LLC